 Gandona is a winery built on a property which has a long well-regarded vineyard history in Napa Valley.
 This is Pritchard Hill, a small hillside part of Napa Valley in the Vaca mountains, characterized by iron rich, rocky and red soils.
 It was named after Charles Pritchard who homesteaded the top of this knoll and planted vines in the 1880s (where Chappellet’s winery is located).
 Gandona’s own property was actually homesteaded even earlier than that – in 1862.
 Chappellet was the first winery on Pritchard Hill – founded in 1968.
-However, the footprint for what is now Gandona’s vineyard was planted not long after – in the early 1970s by Pritchard Hill winery pioneer, Bob Long.
+However, the footprint for what is now Gandona’s vineyard was planted not long after in the early 1970s by Pritchard Hill winery pioneer, Bob Long.
 When he planted the first grapes on site, this was well before Napa introduced a county ordinance in the late 1990s prohibiting vineyard plantings on steep hillside slopes and or terracing.
 Some of the steepest vines on Gandona Estate approach slopes of 40%.

 We met with Long on this property many years ago.
 When the Longs moved here in the mid 1960s they found old stills and other wine making evidence buried in piles of debris.
 From talking to old timers, they discovered that during prohibition, customers from the San Francisco Bay Area used to drive up here to buy black market brandy and illegally produced wine.
 The first vintage bottled under Long Vineyards was in 1978.
 Winemaker Sandy Belcher spent 27 years making the wines for Long Vineyards.

-Proprietor, Manuel Pires is from the Douro region in northern Portugal, moved to the United States in 1971.
+Proprietors, Manuel Pires and his wife Cristina are both from Portugal; Manuel is from the Douro region in northern Portugal.
+He moved to the United States in 1971.
 In the early to mid 1980s Manuel and his brother Fernando took over Morse Watchmans Inc., (a company that dates back to 1882) and through a number of innovative micro-processing and electronic key control systems, built this into a successful security systems company with primarily casino clients located worldwide but also numerous others including airports, hospitals, universities, museums, sports arenas, transportation, hotels, private residences and prisons.

-Fernando was CEO of this Oxford, Connecticut based company until he and Manuel sold Morse Watchmans Inc to Concordville, PA based TouchPoint, Inc in December 2021.
+Fernando was CEO of this Oxford, Connecticut based company until he and Manuel sold Morse Watchmans Inc to Concordville, PA based TouchPoint, Inc., in December 2021.
 Its headquarters are located on the appropriately named Morse Road in a business park in the middle of the country.
 The closest landmark is the nearby Waterbury-Oxford Airport.
 And the company also maintains an office in Notthingham, UK.

 Manuel initially visited Napa in 1976.
-Over time as he describes it, “my visits increased significantly” – he would visit at least once a year in the 1980’s and by the 1990’s he was visiting every few months from his home in Connecticut.
+Over time as he describes it, “my visits increased significantly” – he would visit at least once a year in the 1980s and by the 1990s he was visiting every few months from his home in Connecticut.
 He became more serious about acquiring premium property.
-He was attracted to the hillsides – perhaps influenced by spending significant time in the hills of northern Portugal.
+He was attracted to the hillsides, perhaps influenced by spending significant time in the hills of northern Portugal.

 Morse Watchmans Inc. Oxford, Connecticut